Linda Lingle

 During the 2004 Republican National Convention in New York City, Lingle served as chair of the convention during the absence of permanent chair Dennis Hastert from the convention floor.
 In 2012, she was the Republican nominee for the United States Senate, vying unsuccessfully for an open seat vacated by retiring U.S. Senator Daniel Akaka.
+She is the only woman to have served as Hawaii's governor.

 In January 2015, Lingle was appointed as a senior adviser to Illinois Governor Bruce Rauner, and left the position in July 2016.
 She also served on the Governors' Council of the Bipartisan Policy Center in Washington, D.C.
 Lingle moved back to Hawaii in the second quarter of 2017 and became a member of Hawaii Pacific University's board of trustees in June 2017.

-Lingle is the most recent Republican and only woman to have served as Governor of Hawaii.

 Early life, education, and early career

 Lingle was born Linda Cutter to a Jewish family in St. Louis, Missouri in 1953, the daughter of Mildred and Richard Cutter.
 Lingle moved with her parents to Southern California when she was 12.
 She graduated from Birmingham High School in Lake Balboa, California (at that time, part of Van Nuys), then received her bachelor's degree in journalism cum laude from California State University, Northridge, in 1975.

 Soon after that, she followed her father to Hawaii, working first in Honolulu as a public information officer for the Teamsters and Hotel Workers Union.
 Later, she moved to Molokai, where she started the Molokai Free Press, a community newspaper.